kinpro/PubnubBlog/Real-Time-Process-Monitoring/HowTo/README.md

 ### Sending Alert Message

-This method is in the `service.cs` file and is started from `process` thread.
+The `SendAlertMessage` method is in the `service.cs` file and is started by the `process` thread.

-To compose an alert message, a list of `RTPMProcess` is created getting CPU usage and memory of each process.
+To compose an alert message, a list of `RTPMProcess` objects is created getting CPU usage and memory of each process.

-After that, a `RTPMServer` class is created with the `alert type, date, server name, CPU usage, RAM available, RTPMProcessList` and it's sent to the channel.
+After that, a `RTPMServer` class is created with the `alert type, date, server name, CPU usage, RAM available, RTPMProcessList` and then sent to the channel.

 ``` csharp
 private void SendAlertMessage(AlertType alertType, double value, long ramValue)